In the US, mark your calendars for Thursday, April 27, 2023 to kick off this year's drive to help teach kids about the work-a-day

 And who knows?
 This may be the start of a new tradition for all of us - and for generatioins to come - as we begin working from home year round.

 Depending on your childrens' ages, Take Your Child To Work Day can be a fun and engaging time spent with both kids and coworkers of all ages.

-Young toddlers, for example, can be provided with paper and crayons to keep them busy in between visits to bosses and coworkers.
-Watering office plants, arranging pens and pencils, or general "housekeeping" around your work space may even earn them a Big Helper award!
+Young toddlers, for example, can be provided with paper and crayons to keep them busy in between virtual visits with bosses and coworkers.
+Arranging pens and pencils, or general "housekeeping" around your work space may even earn them a Big Helper award!